dannyalaska/dawn/README.md

 - **Upload & Preview** – profile an Excel workbook and review sample rows.
 - **Context & Memory** – inspect the captured context notes and add your own guidance.
 - **Ask Dawn** – run retrieval-augmented questions with instant suggestions.
-- **Backend Settings** – configure credentials for Postgres, MySQL, or S3 connectors per account.
+- **Backend Settings** – configure Postgres, Snowflake, MySQL, or S3 connectors per account and lock agents to explicit schema grants.
+- **Materialized Tables** – every upload becomes a local SQL table so agents and NL2SQL can query the full dataset later.
+- **Auto-Seeded Postgres** – if your `.env` supplies `POSTGRES_DSN` (or `BACKEND_AUTO_CONNECTIONS`), Dawn automatically registers that database as a backend connection for the default user so agents can query it immediately.

 Authentication is local-first: the app boots with a default account (`local@dawn.internal`).
 Use the **Account** panel in the sidebar to register new users, sign in, or manage tokens—each user keeps an isolated Redis/Postgres namespace.